Top 12 Interview Red Flags Recruiters Should Never Ignore

 Cost of a Bad Hire

-A bad hire not only disrupts team morale but also leads to wasted resources.
-Multiple studies have shown that replacing a bad hire can cost as much as 30% of the employee’s first-year salary.
+A bad hire does not only affect team morale—it also creates a financial burden.
+Research shows that replacing a poor hire can cost up to 30% of an employee’s first-year salary.

 Ensuring Cultural Fit